musgravehill/mezzio-docker-ssl/README.md

     # Psalm can hide errors in existing code; will generate a file containing the current HIDING errors.
     vendor/bin/psalm --set-baseline=psalm-baseline.xml

     # This will remove fixed issues, but will not add new issues.
+"Baseline for issue *** has 1 extra entry"
     vendor/bin/psalm --update-baseline

     vendor/bin/psalm --no-cache